 The mission of the Center for a New American Security (CNAS) is to develop strong, pragmatic and principled national security and defense policies.
 Building on the expertise and experience of its staff and advisors, CNAS engages policymakers, experts and the public with innovative, fact-based research, ideas and analysis to shape and elevate the national security debate.
 A key part of our mission is to inform and prepare the national security leaders of today and tomorrow.

-CNAS board members, founders, leaders, scholars, and interns have gone on to prominent positions in the U.S. government, at the departments of Defense and State; the White House; the Central Intelligence Agency; Congress; and the private sector.
+CNAS board members, founders, leaders, scholars, and interns have held or gone on to prominent positions in the U.S. government, at the departments of Defense and State; the White House; the Central Intelligence Agency; Congress; and the private sector.
 CNAS enjoys a strong network of supporters in all corners of the policymaking community as a result.